databendlabs/databend/docs/doc/12-load-data/00-transform/05-querying-stage.md

 SELECT $1:a FROM @my_stage (FILE_FORMAT=>'NDJSON')
 ```

-When using COPY INTO to copy data from a stage NDJSON file, Databend matches the field names at the top level of the NDJSON file with the column names in the destination table, rather than relying on column positions.
-In the example below, the table my_table should have identical column definitions as the top-level field names in the NDJSON files:
+When using COPY INTO to copy data from a staged file, Databend matches the field names at the top level of the NDJSON file with the column names in the destination table, rather than relying on column positions.
+In the example below, the table *my_table* should have identical column definitions as the top-level field names in the NDJSON files:

 ```sql
 COPY INTO my_table FROM (SELECT $1 SELECT @my_stage t) FILE_FORMAT = (type = NDJSON)